lillymolleti/lillymolleti/README.md

 - 👋 Hi, I’m @lillymolleti
-- 👀 I’m interested in AI/ML
+- 👀 I’m interested in Web Development
-- 🌱 I’m currently learning Machine Learning
+- 🌱 I’m currently App Development using React Native
-- 💞️ I’m looking to collaborate on ML projects
+- - 💞️ I’m looking to collaborate on Web projects
 - 📫 How to reach me ... lillymolleti492002@gmail.com
 - 😄 Pronouns: ...
 She/Her
 - ⚡ Fun fact: ...
 I Love to Google about Google!